johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-15-webpack-overview/index.md

 ## webpack and the competition

-There has been a lot of competition in the bundler space. webpack has been the most popular bundler for a long time, but it's not the only game in town, and never has been.
+There has been a lot of competition in the bundler space.
+For a long time, webpack has been the most popular bundler.
+But it's not the only game in town, and never has been.
 It's beyond the scope of this article to do a full comparison of webpack and its competitors, but there's some excellent articles out there that do just that:

 - [Snowpack vs. webpack: A build tool comparison](https://blog.logrocket.com/snowpack-vs-webpack-build-tool-comparison/)
 - [Migrating to SWC: A brief overview](https://blog.logrocket.com/migrating-swc-webpack-babel-overview/)